|Various Artists / Continental Drift|

 1. (3:03) **Holly by Mercury Girls – Cool jangly guitars, medium-up tempo, infectious rhythm and nostalgic vocals.
 Very early 1990s dreampop.
 Think Velocity Girl and Boyracer.

 2. (2:55) Sometimes I Hide from Everyone by The Spook School – Quiet intro then speeds up – fast tempo until the end.
-Track driven by vocal melody and a parallel rhythmic guitar arraignment.
+Track driven by vocal melody and a parallel rhythmic guitar arrangement.
 Light power pop.

 3. (3:15) ***Horror Movie by Wildhoney – Medium-up tempo vocal centered track with great guitars and beautiful singing.
 The structure of the track is quite imaginative – drastic rhythm changes, cool effects.
 Think early Pale Saints/late Lush.